Free practice

 Outcome 5.5 · click for answer

-A.ETFs always have higher MERs than mutual fundsB.ETFs can be bought and sold throughout the trading day at market pricesCorrectC.ETFs are guaranteed by the federal governmentD.ETFs cannot be held in registered accountsETFs trade intraday on exchanges; mutual funds price once daily at NAV.
+A.ETFs always have higher MERs than mutual fundsB.ETFs are guaranteed by the federal governmentC.ETFs can be bought and sold throughout the trading day at market pricesCorrectD.ETFs cannot be held in registered accountsETFs trade intraday on exchanges; mutual funds price once daily at NAV.

 - 4